brobro10000/weather-dashboard/README.md

 ![UVIndex](assets/images/uviSS.PNG)

-- It also accounts for night weather, but only for the current weather, due the the openweathermap API.
+- It also accounts for night weather, but only for the current weather, due the limitations of the openweathermap API.

 ![localStorage3](assets/images/nightSS.PNG)